inlife/discord-global-mutual/README.md

 # discord-global-mutual

+## Important

+Recent changes to the discord api essentially rendered this tool incapable of fetching needed data, hence the reason for archiving the repo.

+## Description

 Get the list of people that you have shared servers with.
 And it works for all users, not just friends.

 **Note:** It's not a nodejs module, as you might expect, it's just a set of few scripts.
 However if you want to make it a module, please do, any contributions are welcomed!